AbdoulKadre/Abdoul-Tiemtore-HW2/README.txt

-In this homework I crested two programs: Coordinator and Checker.
+In this homework I created two programs: Coordinator and Checker.

 The Coordinator is responsible for launching 4 processes that it will load with the Checker program.